 4. Highlight industry trends

-“You can use master data management (MDM) to get a 360-degree view of your customers, to improve data quality and produce more accurate reports, and to prepare for sharing product data with partners and customers.”
+“You can use master data management to get a 360-degree view of your customers, to improve data quality and produce more accurate reports, and to prepare for sharing product data with partners and customers.”

 5. Develop a plan with performance goals

-Once you have built a compelling story with use cases from specific peers, statistics from your market, and trends from the broad industries that you target, you’re ready to present a plan for deploying MDM.
+Once you have built a compelling story with use cases from specific peers, statistics from your market, and trends from the broad industries that you target, you’re ready to present a plan for deploying master data management.
 And it’s important that the plan includes an estimation of the quantifiable benefits the project will deliver.
 After all, the CEO doesn’t care about the plumbing; he or she just wants good, clean water pouring out of the faucets where it’s needed.

 Start with the fact sheet How to Estimate ROI on Your Master Data Management Initiative: